 Each share of Class B common stock is convertible at any time at the option of the holder into one share of Class A common stock.
-Following the completion of this offering, shares of Class B common stock will automatically convert into shares of Class A common stock upon sale or transfer certain transfers described in our amended and restated certificate of incorporation, including estate planning transfers where sole dispositive power and exclusive voting control with respect to the shares of Class B common stock are retained by the transferring holder and transfers between our co-founders.
-In addition, each outstanding share of Class B common stock held by a stockholder who is a natural person, or held by the permitted entities and permitted transferes of such natural person (as described in our amended and restated certificate of incorporation), will convert automatically into one share of Class B common stock held by a stockholder who is a natural person, or held by the permitted entities and permitted transferes of such natural person (as described in our amended and restated certificate of incorporation), will convert automatically into one share of Class B common stock held of such natural person.
-In the event of the death or permanent and total disability of a co-founder, shares of Class B common stock held by such co-founder, his permitted entities or permitted transferees will convert to Class A common stock, provided that the conversion will be deferred for nine months, or up to 18 months if approved by a majority of our independent directors, following his death or permanent and total and permanent disability.
-Transfers between our co-founders are permitted transfers and will not result in conversion of the shares of Class B common stock that are transferred; however, upon the death or total and permanent disability of the transferring co-founder, the transferred shares would convert to Class A common stock following the deferral period of nine months, or up to 18 months if approved by a majority of
+Following the completion of this offering, shares of Class B common stock will automatically convert into shares of Class A common stock upon sale or transfer certain transfers described in our amended and restated certificate of incorporation, including estate planning transfers where sole dispositive power and exclusive voting control with respect to the shares of Class B common stock are retained by the transferring holder and transfers between our cofounders.
+In addition, each outstanding share of Class B common stock held by a stockholder who is a natural person, or held by the permitted entities and permitted transferees of such natural person (as described in our amended and restated certificate of incorporation), will convert automatically into one share of Class A common stock upon the death of such natural person.
+In the event of the death or permanent and total disability of a co-founder, shares of Class B common stock upon the death of such natural person.
+In the event of the death or permanent and total disability of a co-founder, shares of Class B common stock upon the death or such an approved by a majority of our independent directors, following his death or permanent and total and permanent disability.
+Transfers between our co-founders are permitted transfers and will not result in conversion of the shares of Class B common stock that are transferred; however, upon the death or total and permanent disability of the transferring co-founder, the transferred shares would convert to Class A common stock following the deferral period of nine months, or up to 18 months if approved by a majority of our independent directors.